 tableware and cookware, four chairs and a fold-down table.

-The cabin's water is shut off Oct.
-10th, depending on weather, so winter guests need to bring their own water.
+The cabin's water is shut off Late Sept., depending on weather, so winter guests need to bring their own water.
 Bedding, cleaning supplies, towels, garbage bags, first aid supplies, matches and flashlights are not provided.
 Guests are expected to clean the cabin and pack out their trash upon departure.

 Please call the district office at 541-351-1182 four days prior to arrival to confirm the security combination